 But how do you design a website with the goal of lead generation?
 In some instances it depends on your specific company or business, but there are some general guidelines that all websites should follow to be lead generating.
-Here are eight different tips on how to design a lead generating website for your business:
+Here are eight different tips on how to design a lead generating website for your business.
+(That is, unless you want to hire responsive web designers to do it all for you!)

 1. Avoid having an obvious template on your website